 This fairly recent drive to restructure around teams is for good reason.
 Teams have been shown to perform better on complex problem-solving than the best of an equivalent number of individuals.

-In fact, Deloitte’s 2019 trends suggest that, “Shifting toward a team-based organizational model improves performance, often significantly.”
+In fact, Deloitte’s 2019 trends suggest that “shifting toward a team-based organizational model improves performance, often significantly.”
 53% of respondents stated that they had experienced a significant improvement in performance since transitioning to a team/network-based organization.
 Clearly, teams (when created effectively), get the work done and perform at a high level.

 How to choose members for high performing teams

 If you’re ready to get a slice of the high-performance pie, let’s look at how to construct high-performing teams.
 The amount of research on this is staggering.
 The Oxford Review found that "over 8,100 peer-reviewed research papers directly look at high-performance teams.”

 Some used to believe that creating an all-star super team simply meant assembling a group of star performers.
 However, they soon found this didn’t work.
 That’s because the way in which team members interact with each other often matters just as much as their intellect.

 The truth of the matter is that no one has the secret for creating a cookie-cutter high performing team.
 However, research has helped to narrow down key indicators.